Ryo-N7/Ryo-N7.github.io/_posts/2019-05-31-tokyoR-78-roundup.md

 **Rock-Paper-Scissors** tournament with the prize being free data science books!

-The prizes for this month was:
+The prize for this month was:

 -   [Pandas for
     Everyone](https://github.com/chendaniely/pandas_for_everyone) by